E9

 Safety: No high-voltage work is required at the thermostat.
 Do not attempt to open or repair the internal electronics.

-- Step 1 – Power cycle from breaker: Turn off the furnace/air handler breaker for 2–3 minutes, then restore power.
-Allow the ecobee to fully reboot.
+- Step 1 – Power cycle from the breaker: Turn off the furnace/air handler breaker for 2–3 minutes, then restore power.
+Allow the Ecobee to fully reboot.

 - Step 3 – Check for overheating: Make sure the thermostat is not installed above a heat source or in direct sunlight.
 Overheating can trigger hardware faults.